wilsontelab/svx-mdi-tools/docs/svCapture/pipeline.md

 ### Parallel SV analysis across multiple samples

 Actions `align`, `collate` and `extract` are executed per sample.
-The `find` action can also be execute per sample, but often it is helpful to merge extracted anomalous reads so that SVs can be discovered in a manner that combines information from more than one sample.
+The `find` action can also be executed per sample, but often it is helpful to merge extracted anomalous reads so that SVs can be discovered in a manner that combines information from more than one sample.

 The two modes of SV finding are communicated by how you set options `output-dir` and `data-name`.
-If the target file output directory contains extracted data files, a single-sample find is executed.
+If the output directory already contains extracted data files, a single-sample find is executed.
-If the directory contains a set of sub-folders, each with extracted read files, that a merged-sample find is executed.
+If the directory contains a set of sub-folders, each with extracted read files, a merged-sample find is executed.

 ## Pipeline outputs